SparkliTwizzl/plurality-utilities/documentation/docs/__README__.md

 4. Edit the value of the new string key and put in `"@:\path\to\autohotkey\version\file.exe" "@:\path\to\script\file.ahk"`, using the filepaths of your AutoHotkey installation and your script file.

 ---

-# 6 - I think i found a bug / I have an idea for the project

-Report bugs and make suggestions here: [GitHub issues board](https://github.com/SparkliTwizzl/plurality-utilities/issues)

-If there's a dead link in this documentation, please report it so it can be fixed.

-In order for developers to find bugs easier, please describe what you were doing in as much detail as you're able to (even better, write steps to reproduce the issue), say what you expected to happen, say what actually happened, and if you can, include the log file.